Tax Information | Print |

 Federal law requires that individuals and partnerships provide a valid Taxpayer Identification Number (TIN) for each owner.
 For individuals, a TIN is their Social Security Number (SSN).
 For companies, trusts, limited liability company (LLC), etc., the Federal Employer Identification Number (FEIN) is nine digits.

 A valid TIN or SSN must be provided to PDC for reporting and identification purposes.
 If the appropriate TIN is not received, PDC is required to withhold a percentage of your payment and remit it to the Internal Revenue Service Department.
-The IRS requires withholding of 28% of all revenues (30% for foreign residents) until the appropriate information is provided.
+The IRS requires withholding of 24% of all revenues until the appropriate information is provided.

 In the state of Colorado, severance taxes may be withheld and remitted to the State on owner's behalf.
 If applicable, an owner will receive a DR21-W tax form before March 1 of the following year showing various revenue and any severance tax withheld during the previous calendar year.